+Students admitted to the College of Public Health should contact Kim Williams to request a second-grade-only option.
 College of Public Health students may repeat up to three courses taken at the University of Iowa regardless of the grade originally earned in the course and may only be used once per class.
 A course may not be repeated under the second-grade-only option once it has been used as a prerequisite for a more advanced course that the student has completed successfully.
 The second-grade-only option cannot be used to remove a grade of incomplete, which must be removed in the usual manner.

 The second-grade-only option may be used only for University of Iowa courses.
 A course taken at another college or university may not be repeated at the University of Iowa under the second-grade-only option, nor may a UI course be repeated at another institution under the second-grade-only option.

 Any second-grade-only options used before entry to the College of Public Health counts toward the maximum of three second-grade-only options allowed.

 If the course was taken for a grade the first time, it must be taken for a grade the second time.

 If the course was taken satisfactory/fail the first time, a student may choose to take the course for a grade or as satisfactory/fail the second time.

 Any University of Iowa course taken in any mode of delivery—during a regular semester, a summer session, an intensive session, or through distance learning and the Division of Continuing Education—may be repeated in the same mode of delivery or in any other mode of delivery.

 Students who have been awarded a degree from the University of Iowa may not use the second-grade-only option on a course taken before the degree was awarded.